It’s natural to feel overwhelmed by another holiday. You get through the Christmas festivities and bam – New Years is waiting for you.

 Don’t feel like you can only have the countdown and balloon drop at midnight.
 Not all New Year’ss activities for kids need to be late night.
 Midnight and toddlers usually doesn’t bode well, so it’s understandable to set the countdown for 8 o’clock or even noon!

 2. Celebrate with Noisemakers

 Your kids will really turn up the volume with these DIY noisemakers.
 It’s a great way to pass the time while on break from school.
 (Otherwise, you can easily find them at the store.)

 The clanging and banging is sure to make a memorable celebration!
 Parenting tip: Keep the noisemakers out of sight until the countdown nears.
 Otherwise, you may end up with a splitting headache.

 3. Play Minute to Win It Games

-Get your timer in hand, and watch your little ones feel energized as they attempt these challenges especially for kids!
+Get your timer in hand, and watch your little ones feel energized as they attempt these challenges designed especially for kids!
 A prize basket will definitely up the ante, and get the kids excited to win!

-- Post-it Note Challenge - Group everyone in pairs.
-Each partnership receives one post-it note stack.
+- Post-it Note Challenge – Group everyone in pairs.
+Each partnership receives one post-it notes stack.
 Once the timer begins, one person tries to stick as many post-it notes on your partner in one minute.
 After one minute, count who has the most post-it notes stuck on them.